 Yes.
 And one particular alternative stands out from the others.

 Marketplace Banking™ by the American Deposit Management Company [ADM] provides all the benefits of investing in CDARS without the liquidity and term restrictions.
 We accomplish this with minimal effort on the part of your business.
 And, it doesn’t cost the member banks a penny.

-Our proprietary fintech allows us to distribute virtually unlimited sums to our network of hundreds of community banks and credit unions in an instant.
+Our proprietary fintech allows us to distribute virtually unlimited sums to our network of hundreds of banks and credit unions in an instant.
 If you need next day liquidity, no problem.
 A Marketplace Banking™ account provides access to CDs and interest bearing, liquid investments for your business cash.
 And the best part is you keep your current bank.
 ADM enhances your current bank, but it does not replace it.

 This means you can keep an appropriate amount of liquid cash in your Marketplace Banking™ account, in addition to your CD investments or CD Ladder strategy that mature when you need them – all in the same place.
 And with Marketplace Banking, we have many more maturity options for your CDs.
 Our offerings range from 3 months to 5 years with just about everything in between.
 We call this Smarter Cash®.

 Getting started with a Marketplace Banking™ account by ADM couldn’t be easier.
 Just complete a simple application.
 After that, you make a single deposit, and a member of our team will get your funds invested as you see fit.
 Then going forward, you will have 24/7 access to our online portal which allows you to easily monitor and transfer your funds.
 Finally, reconciliations will be a breeze with your consolidated monthly statement.

 Earn more, risk less® with Marketplace Banking™ by ADM.

 Before you invest in a CDARS account, give a member of the ADM team a call.
 As you will learn, our team is our secret sauce, and they are standing by to answer your questions and streamline the onboarding of your company.